mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 - Nodes on Engaging are not exclusive by user, one node can have multiple users running jobs.
 - Engaging partitions have a different naming convention and can have multiple different types of nodes.
 You must specify a partition when you launch jobs.
 See the [Partitions section](running-jobs/overview.md#partitions) for more information.
 - The wrapper commands that start with `LL` are not available on Engaging, however the Slurm commands (start with `s`, such as `sbatch`) behave similarly.
 See the [Running Jobs Overview page ](running-jobs/overview.md) and the [Requesting Resources page](running-jobs/requesting-resources.md).
+- MIT PIs and DLCIs can purchase additional compute nodes to add to Engaging.
+Their groups have priority access on these nodes.
+The MIT community can run preemptable jobs on these nodes when they are idle through the `mit_preemptable` partition.
+These jobs are preempted, or stopped, when someone from the group that owns the nodes runs a job on them.
+If your group is interested in purchasing compute nodes reach out to <orcd-help@mit.edu>.

 ### Storage